 10 best IoT asset tracking systems

-Every organization that deals in physical assets—vehicles, product shipments, or rented machinery—needs a way to keep track of their whereabouts.
-In the past, paperwork reported on the sending and receiving ends of the asset’s journey sufficed to document the transfer.
+Every organization that deals in physical assets, like vehicles, product shipments, or rented machinery, needs a way to keep track of the equipment.
 Barcodes emerged in the 1970s, providing a way to scan and identify items and, among other things, track assets.
-Today, IoT asset tracking is emerging as an affordable and dynamic way to keep closer tabs on movable resources.
-A recent report estimated that by 2027, 267 million RFID/asset trackers will be in use around the world.
+Today, IoT asset tracking is emerging as an affordable and dynamic way to keep closer tabs on movable resources, with millions of RFID/asset trackers now in use worldwide.

 What is IoT asset tracking?

-Asset tracking (as opposed to inventory tracking) focuses on a company’s reusable resources, such as machinery, vehicles, reusable containers, and other tools—any asset on the move that the company doesn’t want to get lost or stolen.
+Asset tracking (as opposed to inventory tracking) focuses on a company's reusable resources, such as machinery, vehicles, reusable containers, and other tools, that are on the move that the company doesn't want to get lost or stolen.

 As cellular IoT devices and connectivity become more affordable and efficient, many organizations are opting for real-time asset tracking systems.